Blocked Nose in Babies Snuffles and Sniffles

 - Try placing a bowl of warm water in the room where the baby sleeps.
 This raises the humidity which may help to loosen thick mucus.

-- Steam.
+- Make the baby's room steamy for a while.
 Try sitting in a steamy atmosphere with your baby before a feed.
 For example, run the hot shower in the bathroom and shut the door.
 Sit in the room, but not in the shower, with your baby for five minutes before feeding.

 - Try giving smaller but more frequent feeds.